madanyc/workfront-learn.en/help/basic-reporting/create-a-matrix-report.md

 ---
 title: Create a matrix report
 description: In this video, you will learn when a matrix report can be useful and how to create a matrix report in [!DNL Adobe Workfront].
 activity: use
 doc-type: feature video
 team: Technical Marketing
 kt: 8861
+exl-id: e893d94a-e808-4bc1-bc6e-f46a5582b55d
 ---
 # Create a matrix report